-Mitarashi Dango is a traditional Japanese sweet made with glutinous rice dumplings and a sweet soy glaze.
-Its unique flavor and texture have captured the taste buds of the Japanese people in the past and continue to do so today.
+Mitarashi dango is a traditional Japanese sweet made of glutinous rice dumplings coated with a sweet soy glaze.
+Its unique flavor and texture have captivated the taste buds of Japanese people both historically and today.

 Jump to: